Sreevarshan-fin/Hazardous-Waste-in-Scrap-Yard-Environments-Detecting-/README.md

 ---
 ### 🔎 Project Overview

-An industrial hazard detection system that uses YOLOv8 segmentation to identify dangerous scrap materials in cluttered environments.
-The project focuses on safety monitoring, imbalance-aware training, and scalable cloud deployment.
+An industrial hazardous waste detection system developed using YOLOv8 segmentation to identify high-risk objects in complex scrap yard environments.
+The project includes a custom dataset of 250+ self-annotated images across 6 hazardous object classes, along with imbalance-aware training, segmentation modeling, and deployment engineering.
+The system focuses on improving high-recall detection and Mask mAP performance for safety-critical monitoring through optimized training strategies and cloud-based real-time deployment.

 -----------------